poviolabs/PovioKit/Resources/Auth/Apple/README.md

     // handle result
   }

-// get auth status
+// get authentication status
-authenticator
-  .isAuthenticated
+let status = authenticator.isAuthenticated

+// check authentication status
+// we should check this when we need to explicitly query authenticator to check if authenticated authenticator
+  .checkAuthentication
   .finally {
     // check result
   }